Gordon Martel, Professor Emeritus

 The Department of History offers the opportunity for graduate study leading to the MA degree.
 The program’s regional specifications are Canada, Britain and its empire, and the Iberian world.
 Gender, legal, environmental, and indigenous histories are particular areas of strength.
 Students will be accepted subject to the availability of an appropriate supervisor.

 The MA program comprises two streams.
 Thesis students complete 15 credit hours of graduate coursework and a 100-page thesis based on original research.
 Project students complete 18 credit hours of coursework and a substantial project.

-In addition to the admission application requirements outlined in Section 1.0 of the Graduate Academic Calendar, applicants must also supply a sample of written work (thesis or paper) as part of their application.
+In addition to the admission application requirements outlined in General Admission of the Graduate Academic Calendar, applicants must also supply a sample of written work (thesis or paper) as part of their application.